 The Group's exposure to credit risk is influenced mainly by the individual characteristics of each customer.
 The demographics of the Group's customer base, including the default risk of the industry and country in which customers operate have only a small effect on the credit risk.
 Approximately 46% of the Group's revenue is attributable to sales transactions with two wholesale customers that operate in Eastern and Western Europe.
-However, there is no concentration of credit risk.
+Nevertheless, there is no geographical concentration of credit risk and rarely are losses incurred following payment defaults of Group customers.